Showing posts with label Internet. Show all posts

 There are millions of successful small business websites.
 Needless to say, a lot more is required than just the website.

 Non-business websites specializing in specific topics can have some degree of success.
-However when one does the math, the compensation usually is significantly below the minimum wage.
+However, when one does the math, the compensation usually is significantly below the minimum wage.

 General topic websites are usually given a lesser search ranking than the others.
-As for this general topic site you are now reading, it is forever doomed to relative obscurity; as are most of the other general topic websites.
+As for this general topic site you are now reading, it is forever doomed to relative obscurity as are most of the other general topic websites.
 I'm fine with that.
 This site still gets plenty of search engine traffic to accomplish its stated goal mentioned on the homepage.
 A general topic site can gain credibility over time, but it usually takes years.

 Some Final Thoughts